skalawag/theguidetocuba.io/content.md

 * `root` returns `true` if the accessed path is the root of the application (`"/"` or `""`).

 * `res` handles the server response.
-In this case, we use the `write` method to set the response body with the greeting message.
+In this case, you use the `write` method to set the response body with the greeting message.

-When we enter <http://localhost:9292/>, our application checks if the accessed path is the root.
+When you enter <http://localhost:9292/>, our application checks if the accessed path is the root.
 Since this evaluates to `true`, it prints *"Hello, Cuba!"*.